per1234/wirino/README.md

 https://github.com/per1234/ino-themes/tree/Wiring-theme

-# Wiring Boards
+## Wiring Boards
 The primary purpose of this project is to provide Arduino IDE support for existing Wiring boards.
-Although no longer being produces there are still some boards available for purchase and design files you can use to to make your own.
+Although no longer being produced, there are still some boards available for purchase and design files you can use to to make your own.
 - Wiring S
   - Purchase: https://roguerobotics.com/collections/roguerobotics/products/wiring-s
   - Board design files: https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/wiring/Wiring-S-V10.zip